COP29 another Cop Out by the world’s richest nations

 Which brings me to COP29.

-Several speakers at the Newcastle event on Saturday when I was in attendance noted that the costs of rising sea levels, hotter climate etc were being disproportionately being borne by disadvantaged communities in Australia, particularly coastal indigenous communities in the north.
+Several speakers at the Newcastle event on Saturday when I was in attendance noted that the costs of rising sea levels, hotter climate etc were being disproportionately borne by disadvantaged communities in Australia, particularly coastal indigenous communities in the north.

 That observation generalises to a global scale.